Autonomobile/telemetry-server/README.md

 - open the client in a browser at http://localhost:3000/ or your custom address
 - [start the autopylot client](https://github.com/Autonomobile/AutoPylot#deploy)

-> if everything is working, you should see a popup with a message telling you that a new car is connected.
+> if everything goes well, you should see a popup with a message telling you that a new car is connected.
 - select the car with the dropdown menu in the top right corner
 - start tracking !